 Eventually that plaque cuts off the flow of oxygen-filled blood to the organs.
 And if this occurs in the arteries of the heart, heart disease can occur.

-When it comes to your heart, we can make a promise to you: The most advanced treatment options available anywhere in the world right here at home.
+When it comes to your heart, we can make a promise to you: The most advanced treatment options available anywhere in the world — right here at home.
 Interested in making an appointment with a cardiologist?
 Discuss the referral process with your primary care physician or other provider.
 For more information, visit our website or call 423-778-5661.